How a ground-breaking programme in Shropshire has helped to save the lives of men facing prostate cancer

 After gaining a diploma in Management Studies he went on to teach and assess staff for companies up and down the country, and he has served as a Whitchurch town councillor including two years as mayor.

-It has now become one of the principal things that Whitchurch Rotary is known for in and around the North Shropshire town.
+It has now become one of the main things Whitchurch Rotary is known for in and around the north Shropshire town.

 Dave is so closely associated with the prostate project that, last December, the community voted him ‘Citizen of the Year’.